+Figure 4: Project Schedule (all dates in 2023)

 Sponsor Information

 McGee’s Christmas Tree Farm in Placerville, CA is the end customer for this project.
 Spencer Smith is not employed by the McGee’s Christmas Tree Farm.
 The Sponsor’s contact information is as follows: